MarkelC22/Library-Management-system1/README.md

-This is my first Solo project and I decided to make a Library Managment system that will work flawlessly in a professional setting, and will be verybeasy to follow and understand as you go through the project.
+This is my first Solo project and I decided to make a Library Managment system that will work flawlessly in a professional setting, and will be very easy to follow and understand as you go through the project.